RohanSaxena14/Ship-Segmentation/README.md

-# Universal segmentation baseline.
-Kaggle Airbus Ship Detection Challenge - bronze medal solution.
+# Ship Segmentation in Satellite Image Data

 This repository contains a complete solution for the challenge: from creating datasets to training and creating a submit file.
 Moreover, it can be used as a universal high-quality baseline solution for any segmentation task.